ibm-cloud-docs/monitoring/overview.md

 You provision an instance within the context of a resource group.
 A resource group lets you organize your services for access control and billing purposes.
 You can provision the IBM Cloud Monitoring with Sysdig instance in the *default* resource group or in a custom resource group.

-When you provision an instance, you automatically get an ingestion key.
+When you provision an instance, you automatically get an ingestion key, also known as a *Sysdig access key*.

 After you provision an instance, you must configure a Sysdig agent for each metric source.
 A metric source is a cloud resource that you want to monitor and control its performance and health.
 You must configure a Sysdig agent in each environment that you want to monitor.
 For example, a metric source can be a Kubernetes cluster.
 You use the ingestion key to configure the Sysdig agent that is responsible for collecting and forwarding metric data to your instance.